Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Results

 In this section, we present results obtained from a corpus of 699 RCTs performed at Amazon over several years as described in \cref{sec:data}.
-We compare commonly used estimators for TE estimation by their out-of-sample MSE computed via the cross-validation procedure described in \cref{sec:val}.
-See \cref{app:estimators} for more details on the specific estimators.
+We compare estimators by their out-of-sample MSE computed via the cross-validation procedure described in \cref{sec:val}.

 We begin by studying several of the normalized score histograms to facilitate the comparison of our estimators; additional results are provided in \cref{app:additional}.
 In judging two estimators $A, B$ via their score distribution $\score(\hat{\A}, \hat{\B})$, we note that a left-skewed score distribution indicates $B$ is a better estimator (in terms of its MSE) than $A$.